The initiatives below are ongoing MU projects that are housed (either fully or in collaboration with another unit) in the Provost’s Office.

-MU’s most recent COACHE survey was administered in Spring 2019.
-In June 2019, Provost Ramchand convened the COACHE Survey Faculty Job Satisfaction Committee to analyze data from the survey and issue a report.
-Click above to see the 2019 and 2016 COACHE Results and Information. [put the two sections on the 2019 and 2016 results and information from the bottom of the original page on this page: https://committees.missouri.edu/coache/]
+MU’s most recent COACHE survey was administered in Spring 2022.
+Provost Ramchand convened the COACHE Survey Faculty Job Satisfaction Committee to analyze data from the survey and issue a report.
+Go to the COACHE page to see the past COACHE Results and Information.

 Beginning in 2021, the Provost’s Office will be doing optional exit interviews with all tenure-line faculty who decide to leave the University.
 The purpose of this initiative is to better understand why faculty are leaving MU and what we can be doing better to retain them.
-Please contact Alexandra Socarides, Associate Provost for Faculty Success (email@example.com) for more information.
+Please contact Candace Kuby, Associate Provost for Faculty Success (firstname.lastname@example.org) for more information.